AshIgnYeo/zil-ecosystem/README.md

 ### logo

 - Ensure logo is in one of the following formats (png|jpg|svg)
-- Logo has to be visible on a solid black background
+- Logo has to be visible on a light gray background (#F5F5F5)
+- Logo should have a 1:1 ratio. e.g. 300px x 300px.
+- Don't include your project name in the logo.
+Include only the icon.

 <a name="categories_listing"></a>